deomariano/suitecloud4sublime/README.md

 ## Setup
 1. Clone suitecloud4sublime repo to "C:/Users/*username*/AppData/Roaming/Sublime Text 3/Packages/suitecloud4sublime" where *username* is your PC's username.
-2. Update config.sublime-settings with appropriate details from your account.
+2. Update config.sublime-settings with appropriate details from your account through any of the two ways: 1) Directly editing config.sublime-settings; or 2) Navigating to SuiteCloud > Configure...
 	* email_address - NetSuite Email Address
 	* password - NetSuite Password
 	* role - NetSuite Role